detunized/blog/content/posts/0024-go-telegram-bot-3.md

 }
 ```

-Now, every time I want to access the database I have to get a connection from the pool and don't forget to put it back when I'm done.
-Getting a connection from the pool might block to wait for connections to become available.
+Now, every time I want to access the database I have to get a connection from the pool and not to forget to put it back when I'm done.
+Getting a connection from the pool might block until a connection becomes available.

 ```golang
 func execSQL(db *sqlitex.Pool, sql string) {